Self and Work Retreats

 In the tradition of dana, you are invited to offer support for the center and teacher at the end of your stay.

-If you are interested in doing a volunteer retreat, contact us at retreats@dhammadena.org.
+If you are interested in doing a volunteer retreat, please review the Welcome Packet and contact us at retreats@dhammadena.org.